yobibyte/yobiblog/README.md

 # yobibyte.github.io

 Hi there!
-My nave is Vitaly Kurin and currently I'm a master student at [RWTH University](http://www.rwth-aachen.de/cms/~a/root/?lidx=1).
-I also work as a student assistant at [Computer Vision lab](http://www.vision.rwth-aachen.de/) with [Lucas Beyer](http://www.vision.rwth-aachen.de/person/11/) and professor [Bastian Leibe](http://www.vision.rwth-aachen.de/person/1/).
+My nave is Vitaly Kurin and currently I'm a Juniour Researcher in [Morpheus Labs](http://morpheuslabs.co.uk/) in Oxford.
 More info can be found [here](https://github.com/yobibyte/yobiblog/blob/master/pages/about.md).

 ## What is that??? o_O